Forgot password

 Sabrina, Charizard ex, and Moltres ex Pokémon TCG cards.

-Sabrina is essential in a Charizard deck.
-Images via The Pokémon Company.
-Remix by Dot Esports
+Sabrina is essential to have on hand in a Charizard deck.
+Images via The Pokémon Company, remix by Dot Esports

 Charizard ex is a powerhouse in the standard form of the Pokémon TCG, and it’s already made a splash in Pokémon TCG Pocket.
-It’s a bit of a technical deck to get onto the battlefield, but once it’s in motion, it’s hard to stop it.
+It’s a bit of a technical deck to get onto the battlefield, but once it’s in motion, it’s hard for an opponent to take it out in one go.

 A good Charizard deck list in Pokémon TCG Pocket should feature two copies of Charmander, Charmeleon, and Charizard ex, along with one or two Moltres ex copies.
-Some variants may include the Arcanine ex line, too, as Arcanine ex is a sturdy attacker.
+Variants may include the Arcanine ex line, too, as Arcanine ex is a sturdy attacker that can take a few hits.

-Charizard ex can struggle to get off the ground thanks to its high Energy requirements, but with the right Trainers and support, it’s a fun deck that can do a solid amount of damage.
-The addition of Moltres ex makes it even more lethal.
+Charizard ex can struggle to get off the ground thanks to its high Energy requirements, but with the right Trainers and support, it’s a fun deck that can do a solid amount of damage, although it’s not as powerful as it once was with the addition of new cards in Mythical Island.

 Gardevoir, Sabrina, and Mewtwo ex Pokémon TCG Pocket cards.